Carrie Fisher: the People's Princess

 From left: my father Steve, my brother Aaron, Carrie Fisher, my nephew Danny,

-me, my sister-in-law Sabrina, my niece (Princess) Leah, my wife Sarit
+me, my sister-in-law Sabrina, my nephew AJ, my niece (Princess) Leah, my wife Sarit

 Four years ago on a cold November night in New Jersey, Carrie Fisher rode in the back of a luxury car to her hotel.
 With her were her assistant and dog.
 My brother was driving, while I sat next to him.
 I could not think of a thing to say.
 What do you say to Princess Leia?
 What do you say to the actress who brought her to life?
 What do you say to a woman who you saw on screen more times than you could ever count?